ONSdigital/application-profile/csv.md

 # CSV Best Practises

-This document outlines best practices for creating CSV files for use with JSON-LD and the CSV-W vocabualarly.
+This document outlines best practices for creating CSV files for use with JSON-LD and the CSV-W vocabulary.

 CSV files are a common way to share data.
 They are easy to create and edit, and can be opened in any spreadsheet program.
 However, they are not a standardised format, and can be difficult to work with programmatically.
 CSV files are also not self-describing, and require additional documentation to be understood.